Raphaël Guerreiro: Personal life

-In 2014, Guerreiro said that he supported S.L.
-Benfica, dreamed of playing for Real Madrid and his favourite player was Cristiano Ronaldo.
+In 2014, Guerreiro said that he supported Benfica, dreamed of playing for Real Madrid, and that his favourite player was Cristiano Ronaldo.
 His Portugal under-21 manager, Rui Jorge, remembered him as a very introverted character, in part due to his language difficulties.

 Guerreiro and his family used to watch matches of the Portugal national team, of which Pauleta was a footballer he admired.